Basic Training

 .1 Timothy 6:16 | 1 John 4:12 holds the testimony that "No man hath seen God at any time."

-.1 Timothy 6:19 | "Laying up in store for themselves a good foundation..." | Remember Jesus said "Lay not up for yourselves treasures upon earth, where moth and rust doth corrupt, and where theieves break through and steal: But lay up for yourselves treasures in heaven, where neither moth nor rust doth corrupt and wher thieves do nto break through nor steal:"
+.1 Timothy 6:19 | "Laying up in store for themselves a good foundation..." | Remember Jesus said "Lay not up for yourselves treasures upon earth, where moth and rust doth corrupt, and where thieves break through and steal: But lay up for yourselves treasures in heaven, where neither moth nor rust doth corrupt and where thieves do not break through nor steal:"

 .1 Timothy 6:20 | In our society today, many people have the view that there's some great big fight between religion and science, or between God's word and science.
-Yet, we'd be wise to understand that all things that man calls science is not science.
+Yet, we'd be wise to understand that not everything that man calls science is science.
 Some of it is philosophy, theory, speculation, or something else.
 From what I've heard, science and God's Word are not in opposition with each other.

 Day 210: Psalms 49-50; 2 Timothy 1